-1. Traditional (evening) M.S. in Nutrition and Wellness program Benedictine University's Traditional M.S. in Nutrition and Wellness Program is designed for working adults.
+Program Formats: 1.
+Traditional (evening) M.S. in Nutrition and Wellness program Benedictine University's Traditional M.S. in Nutrition and Wellness Program is designed for working adults.
 Core courses are offered as an evening program, meeting once per week on the Lisle campus, so that a students' professional life can continue.
 Students usually enroll in two courses per quarter, completing the degree in about two years.
-Students can select from three concentrations: Dietetic Internship, Health Education or Sports Nutrition.
+Students can select from two concentrations: Dietetic Internship or Health Education.
 For more information, visit www.ben.edu/nutrition.
 The admissions process for the degree program is conducted throughout the year.
 Students may begin their courses for the program in any of the four quarter terms; however, summer or fall terms are best.
 Students may begin with the foundation course sequence or may move directly into their areas of concentration.
 Acceptance into the Dietetic Internship concentration is by separate application at times designated by the ACEND of the AND.
 Students accepted into the Dietetic Internship program attend the program full-time beginning each the fall.
 In addition to completing the foundation courses in the evenings, students in this concentration complete the dietetic internship practice experience full-time four days a week, as well as some day or weekend courses.
 Dietetic interns normally complete the program in sixteen months.
 2. Online M.S. in Nutrition and Wellness Program: Benedictine University offers a high quality, fully online M.S. in Nutrition and Wellness program with concentrations in Health Education and Nutrition Entrepreneurship.
 The interactive online format offers one the flexibility to earn a master's degree from an established, reputable university while continuing personal and professional pursuits.
-For more information, visit benedictineonline.com.
-Curriculum:

-Students take an active role in their own learning process through shaping their curriculum.
-The M.S. in Nutrition and Wellness program requires 64 quarter hours (approximately 43 semester hours) of graduate coursework, which consists of: - 36 quarter hours of required Nutrition and Wellness Foundation - 28 quarter hours of coursework in a concentration: Dietetic Internship; Health Education; Sports Nutrition; or Nutrition Entrepreneurship.
-Nutrition and Wellness Foundation (36 quarter hours): NTR 614 (4) Advanced Nutrition and Metabolism NTR 621 (4) Obesity: Theory and Practice Applications NTR 625 (4) Complementary Nutrition Therapies NTR 629 (4) Health and Wellness Research Planning NTR 633 (2) Advanced Nutrition Topics in Micronutrients NTR 684 (4) Program Development and Administration or MPH 632 (4) Public Health Education MPH 511 (4) Biostatistics NTR 694 (2) Applied Data Analyses NTR 697 (4) Research I NTR 698 (4) Research II Starting the Program - Prerequisite Degree and Courses: Applicants must have a bachelor degree in a life science (e.g., biology, nutrition or dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
-Prerequisite courses for this master degree include undergraduate (or graduate) courses in each of the following: physiology, biochemistry, and 200-level basic nutrition.
-Recommended is a basic course in research principles.
-Prerequisite courses may be taken at Benedictine University.
+For more information, visit benedictine online.com.
+Curriculum: Students take an active role in their own learning process through shaping their curriculum.
+The M.S. in Nutrition and Wellness program requires 64 quarter credit hours (approximately 43 semester credit hours) of graduate coursework, which consists of: - 38 quarter credit hours of required Nutrition and Wellness Foundation - 26 quarter credit hours of coursework in a concentration: Dietetic Internship; Health Education or Nutrition Entrepreneurship.
+Nutrition and Wellness Foundation (38 quarter credit hours): NTR 621 (4) Obesity: Theory and Practice Applications NTR 625 (4) Complementary Nutrition Therapies NTR 629 (4) Health and Wellness Research Planning NTR 633 (2) Advanced Nutrition Topics in Micronutrients NTR 644 (4) Advanced Metabolism: Lipids and Carbohydrates NTR 647 (2) Advanced Metabolism: Proteins MPH 632 (4) Public Health Education MPH 511 (4) Biostatistics